moonbitlang/moonbit-course/course9/course_en.md

 ---

-# Automatically Derive Builtin Traits
+# Automatic Derivation of Builtin Traits

 - Some simple builtin traits can be automatically derived by adding `derive(<traits>)` after the type definition.